 Popsicle mold alternatives

-If you don't have a popsicle mold on hand, don't despair.
-Pour your mixture into small paper cups with popsicle sticks in the middle.
-Simply tear the cups away and enjoy.
+If you don't have a popsicle mold on hand, don't worry - there are some easy alternatives.
+Pour your popsicle mixture into small paper cups with popsicle sticks in the middle.
+Once frozen, tear the cups away and enjoy.

-Or, pour into ice cube trays with toothpicks, for a bite size frozen snack.
-Any ice cube tray that makes larger ice cubes would be ideal.
+Or, pour into ice cube trays with toothpicks, creating a bite-sized frozen snack.

-I would recommend only using containers that will flex (like plastic) that is made to be frozen, allowing the popsicle to pop out of the mold.
-Or, something that can be torn off, like a paper cup.
-Do not use glass or metal containers, because your popsicles will not come out easily!
+I recommend using containers that flex (like plastic) and are made for freezing.
+You can also use containers that can be torn off and discarded, like paper cups.
+Do not use glass or metal containers - the popsicles will not release easily.

 Ingredients